google/flatbuffers/docs/source/Tutorial.md

 ~~~
 </div>

-Now you can write the bytes to a file, send them over the network..
+Now you can write the bytes to a file or send them over the network.
 **Make sure your file mode (or transfer protocol) is set to BINARY, not text.**
 If you transfer a FlatBuffer in text mode, the buffer will be corrupted,
 which will lead to hard to find problems when you read the buffer.